nivthefox/jasmine/README.md

   * **name** (String) The name of the Instruction.

 #### Invoking an Instruction
-Instructions are invoked and prepared by calling the Controller:
+Instructions are invoked and prepared by calling the Conƒtroller:
 ```javascript
 var Set = [];
 Set.push(Controller.instruction(<instruction>, <arguments>));